flairNLP/flair/resources/docs/TUTORIAL_5_DOCUMENT_EMBEDDINGS.md

 hidden behind this interface.
 Simply instantiate the embedding class you require and call `embed()` to embed your text.

 All embeddings produced with our methods are PyTorch vectors, so they can be immediately used for training and fine-tuning.
+There are three main document embeddings in Flair:

-## Document Embeddings
+## DocumentPoolEmbeddings

-Our document embeddings are created from the embeddings of all words in the document.
-Currently, we have two different methods to obtain a document embedding from a list of word embeddings.

-### Pooling

 The first method calculates a pooling operation over all word embeddings in a document.
 The default operation is `mean` which gives us the mean of all words in the sentence.